sandboxnu/ScoutTrek/README.md

   yarn install
 ```

-Place your local IP address into the local variable in the .env folder, as seen below:
+Place your local IP address into the local variable in the .env file, as seen below:

 `LOCAL_IP_ADDRESS={your ip address here}`